Criticism of the theory of relativity: Chauvinism and antisemitism

 Reacting to this underlying mood, Einstein himself openly speculated in a newspaper article that in addition to insufficient knowledge of theoretical physics, antisemitism at least partly motivated their criticisms.
 Some critics, including Weyland, reacted angrily and claimed that such accusations of antisemitism were only made to force the critics into silence.
 However, subsequently Weyland, Lenard, Stark and others clearly showed their antisemitic biases by beginning to combine their criticisms with racism.
 For example, Theodor Fritsch emphasized the alleged negative consequences of the "Jewish spirit" within relativity physics, and the far right-press continued this propaganda unhindered.
 After the murder of Walther Rathenau (1922) and murder threats against Einstein, he left Berlin for some time.
 Gehrcke's book on "The mass suggestion of relativity theory" (1924) was not antisemitic itself, but it was praised by the far-right press as describing an alleged typical Jewish behavior, which was also imputed to Einstein personally.
 Philipp Lenard in 1922 spoke about the "foreign spirit" as the foundation of relativity, and afterward he joined the Nazi party in 1924; Johannes Stark did the same in 1930.
 Both were proponents of the so-called German Physics, which only accepted scientific knowledge based on experiments, and only if accessible to the senses.
 According to Lenard (1936), this is the "Aryan physics or physics by man of Nordic kind" as opposed to the alleged formal-dogmatic "Jewish physics".
-Additional antisemitic critics can be found in the writings of Wilhelm Müller, Bruno Thüring and others.
+Additional antisemitic criticisms can be found in the writings of Wilhelm Müller, Bruno Thüring and others.
 For example, Müller erroneously claimed that relativity was a purely "Jewish affair" and it would correspond to the "Jewish essence" etc., while Thüring made comparisons between the Talmud and relativity.